-Default Enrollment (Assignment) - a process established by BMS through the CMS waiver authority to assign an enrollee who has not selected an MCO to an MCO.
+Default Enrollment (Assignment) - a process established by BMS through the CMS waiver authority to assign an enrollee who has not selected an MCO.

 Department of Administration (DOA) Purchasing Division - the West Virginia agency responsible for the timely, responsive, and efficient procurement of goods and services for state government.